AntonioTorres23/OpenGL_Notes/Overview on Transformations - Coordinate Systems.md

 Now it also makes sense as to why those single numbers are called scalars.
 A scalar basically scales all the elements of the matrix by its value.
 In the previous example, all elements were scaled by an integer of 2.

+**Matrix-matrix Multiplication**

+Multiplying matrices is not necessarily complex, but rather difficult to get comfortable with.
+Matrix multiplication basically means to follow a set of pre-defined rules when multiplying.
+There are a few restrictions though.

+1. You can only multiply two matrices if the number of columns on the left-hand side matrix is equal to the number of rows on the right-hand side matrix.
+2. Matrix multiplication is not **commutative** which means A ⋅ B ≠ B ⋅ A.

+We will show the matrix multiplication of 2 2x2 matrices.
+$$
+\begin{bmatrix}
+1 & 2 \\
+3 & 4 \\

+\end{bmatrix}

+⋅

+\begin{bmatrix}
+5 & 6 \\
+7 & 8 \\
+\end{bmatrix}

+=

+$$